spiral/shopify-starter-kit/README.md

 After the build they must be processed and placed in `./dist/assets` as build artifacts.
 We are using webpack: ‘mini-css-extract-plugin’ for build style files, and it should work at this point.

-❗**NOTE**: after removilg src folder you must get build error.
-It happens because webpack look at srctipts in the ./src/scripts folder.
+❗**NOTE**: after removing src folder you must get build error.
+It happens because webpack look at srctipts in the `./src/scripts` folder.
-For fix this problem please open webpcak.config and remove the line with code: "...mkJsEntryPoints('src/scripts')"
+For fix this problem please open `webpcak.config.js` and remove the line with code: `...mkJsEntryPoints('src/scripts')`.

 ### Advanced mode